 Collaborative Solutions is a new partnership of experienced professionals from different fields who share a common belief in the power of mediation in dispute resolution across all sectors of our lives.
-We observe the European Code of Conduct for Mediators
+Our administrative hub is in Central London but we are all based in different areas and can cover disputes throughout the UK.
+We also offer mediation via video conferencing.
+We follow the European Code of Conduct for Mediators.

 B.Mus Lond (Hons), ARCM (Hons)